IDE : Java Glossary

 JCoder W The entire download is only 2MB, so presumably this is a lightweight IDE that you would expect to run well on older equipment.
 I could not tell from the website if it were free.

-JCreator Pro $W Free trial.$69.00 USD Last revised/verified: 2005-08-26
+JCreator Pro $W Free trial. $69.00 USD Last revised/verified: 2005-08-26

-JDE based around EMACS editor
+JDE based around EMACS (Extensible Macro System) editor

 JDesignerPro L